-Students of all ages assume leadership roles at Laurence, including spearheading community service initiatives, serving on our Student Government,and participating in mentoring activities.
+Students of all ages assume leadership roles at Laurence, including spearheading community service initiatives, participating in our Student Leadership Elective, and participating in mentoring activities through our Buddy Program.
 A Laurence student is confident in his or her ability to take an idea, grow it, and engage others to participate.

 Big "Buddies" in older grades mentor younger students through numerous activities each year.
 Sixth Grade students are paired with Kindergartners, 5th Graders with 1st Graders, and so on.